 - Guest speaker's talks (in class or in distance)

 - Case studies /Incidents (traditional, online)

-This course relies on lectures, class-based case studies, class discussions, and a group assignment.
+This course relies on lectures, class-based case studies, class discussions, and an optional assignment.

-(A) One collaborative policy brief, counting for 40% of grade
+(A) One 5pg policy brief, counting for 40% of grade

-(C) Two short exams, counting for 30% of grade each
+(C) One final exam, counting for 30% of grade

 (D) An optional short assignment (0-1 points added to your final grade)

-For students not regularly attending classes, final grade for this course is based on a final written examination (100%) composed of 20 multiple choice questions (counting for 1 point each) and one long-answer question (for 10 points), based on readings and class slides.
-The exam will last 2 hours.
+For students not regularly attending classes, final grade for this course is based on a final written examination (100%) composed of 20 multiple choice questions and 2 long-answer questions, based on mandatory readings, presentations and further readings listed in this syllabus.